muhammadyaseen/gcp-ml-engg-path/production-ml-systems.md

 ## 05.01 - Intro

-You will learn how to build hybrid machine learning models,

-00:15and how to optimize TensorFlow graphs for mobile.
+You will learn how to build hybrid machine learning models, and how to optimize TensorFlow graphs for mobile.
 Let's start by discussing a technology called Kubeflow, which helps us build hybrid cloud machine learning models.
 But why are we discussing hybrid in the first place?

-Why would you need anything other than Google Cloud?

-There are times, however,

-02:07when you cannot be fully cloud native.
+**Why would you need anything other than Google Cloud?** There are times, when you cannot be fully cloud native.
 What kinds of situations?
 You may not be able to do machine learning solely on the cloud.
-Perhaps you are tied to on-premises infrastructure,

-02:22and your ultimate goal is to move to the public cloud, but it's gonna take a few years.
-Perhaps there are constraints about being able to move your training data
+Perhaps you are tied to on-premises infrastructure, and your ultimate goal is to move to the public cloud, but it's gonna take a few years.

-02:33off your on-premise cluster or data center.
+Perhaps there are constraints about being able to move your training data off your on-premise cluster or data center.
 So you have to make do with the system that you have.

-Or maybe the data that is being produced is produced by a system that is running on a different cloud
-Or the model predictions need to be consumed by an application on some other cloud.
+Or maybe the data that is being produced is produced by a system that is running on a different cloud or the model predictions need to be consumed by an application on some other cloud.
 So you need a multi-cloud solution, not a solution that is solely GCP.
-Or maybe you are running machine learning on the edge

-03:05and connectivity constraints force you to have to do your predictions on the edge-- on the device itself.
+Or maybe you are running machine learning on the edge and connectivity constraints force you to have to do your predictions on the edge-- on the device itself.
 And so you have to do inference on the edge.
 This is a very common situation if you're doing Internet of Things.

 So here, for example, is Cisco's hybrid cloud architecture.
 Cisco partnered with Google Cloud to bridge their private cloud infrastructure and their existing applications with Google Cloud Platform